-For many of us, summer means hanging out in the backyard to play with kids or fire up the grill.
-It also means our water usage goes way up, doubling or even quadrupling, to help our landscaping survive those hot days.
+For many of us, warmer weather means hanging out in the backyard to play with kids or fire up the grill.
+It also means our water usage can go up in order to help our lawns and landscaping survive those hot days.
 Fortunately, there are ways to conserve water – and energy, too – in your outdoor paradise.
 Here's how:

 Water Early or Late in the Day